racka98/Lenovo-Thinkpad-T450-T450s-Hackintosh-Guide-Opencore/README.md

   **1. Airportitlwm.kext gives you native WiFi menu and enables location services, but often causes issues with the trackpad & trackpoint after waking from sleep (it doesn't work) on Catalina and Mojave (not Big Sur).
 A quick fix is to put the laptop to sleep again by closing the lid until the red sleep light starts to blink then waking the laptop again.
 Also it only happens when you put the laptop to sleep for a very long time (more than 2 or 3 hours).
 So for those who don't put their laptop to sleep for a very long time and just turn it off after use, this kext is ok to use.**

   **2. The Airportitlwm.kext included in this EFI is only for Big Sur.
-For those in Monterey download this [Kext](https://github.com/OpenIntelWireless/itlwm/files/6613211/AirportItlwm-Monterey.kext.zip) and replace the one in EFI -> Kexts.
-For those in Catalina or Mojave you should download the corresponding Airportitlwm.kext from [Openintelwireless](https://github.com/OpenIntelWireless) or use the one in Intel WiFi Kexts Folder of this repo (Recommended) and replace the one in EFI -> Kexts.**
+For those in Monterey download the corresponding kext [here](https://github.com/OpenIntelWireless/itlwm/releases) and replace the one in EFI -> Kexts.
+For those in Catalina or Mojave you should use the one in Intel WiFi Kexts Folder of this repo (Recommended) and replace the one in EFI -> Kexts.**
 Note: the Airportitlwm kext for macOS Monterey is very new and may have issues.
 Please report those issues [here](https://github.com/OpenIntelWireless/itlwm/issues).
-Also the macOS Monterey kext provided above may be outdated at the the you are reading this so please check [here](https://github.com/OpenIntelWireless/itlwm/releases) and check if there is a released stable kext for Monterey.

  **3. Airportitlwm causes the bluetooth to be unstable and because so you may experience stutters or interruptions while using bluetooth headphones.
 To fix this you can turn off wifi and connect via ethernet or you can get 8x series cards to fix this or buy the recomended cards (DW1820A 00JT494 or Broadcom BCM94360CSAX)**

-### 4. Add Device Properties for Serial number and other info
+### 4. Add Device Properties for Serial number, MLB, ROM, Sytem-UUID and optionally SystemProductName.
 Follow this [guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#generate-a-new-serial) to set up serial number and the accompanying info to get iServices

 If you want to get wired sidecar working, in Config.plist change the string in Platforminfo > Generic> SystemProductName to "MacBook9,1" (note: this causes the battery to drain faster)

 ### 5. If you are using a usb mouse with side buttons, you can spoof apple usb mouse by change the pid and vid in AnyAppleUSBMouse.kext/Info.plist and enable it in Config.plist.

+### 6. Note: When you connect headphones/earbuds via the headphone jack you will hear static noise.
+This is normal, it a known issue with the codec in this laptop.
+To fix this close the laptop lid and let it go to sleep then wake it up and plug your headphones.
+This will work until you turn off or reboot the computer.
+Then you'll have to get it to sleep again to fix the issue.
+There has multiple attempts to fix but no luck sadly.